France is calculating the cost after a rare earthquake hits the West - ExBulletin

 “Obviously we are going to make sure everyone gets rehousing,” she added.

-The RENASS National Seismological Network recorded the quake at 5.3, while the French Central Bureau of Seismology (BCSF) put it at 5.8.
+The national network of seismologists, Rinas, recorded the quake at 5.3 points, while the French Central Seismological Bureau (BCSF) put it at 5.8.

 Seismologists said the quake was the most significant in the region since 1972.